 Artist Profile - Michelle Thevenot

-Paintings and drawings of Saskatchewan landscapes and local wildlife were foundational themes in her early art career.
-She developed to explore a multi-faceted art practice.
-Her love for nature trickled into other mediums such as wood carving, chainsaw carving, mixed media sculpture, pyrography, textile arts, natural fur sewing, upcycling salvaged materials, photography, videography, and creative writing.
-The energy of nature stays a consistent driver behind her diverse modes of expression.
+Around 2018, there was shift to explore a multi-faceted art practice.
+My drive for experimentation, learning new things, and love for nature trickled into other mediums such as wood carving, chainsaw carving, mixed media sculpture, pyrography, textile arts, natural fur sewing, upcycling salvaged materials, photography, videography, printmaking, and creative writing.
+The energy of nature stays a consistent driver behind the diverse modes of expression.

-CV/resume can be viewed here.
+My CV/resume can be viewed here.